w3c/compute-pressure/README.md

 ## Detailed design discussion

-### Prevent instead of mitigating bad user experiences
+### Prevent instead of mitigate bad user experiences

-A key goal for our proposal is preventing, rather than mitigating, bad user experience.
-On mobile devices such as laptops, smartphones and tablets, pushing the user’s device into high CPU or GPU utilization causes the device to become uncomfortably hot, causes the device’s fans to get disturbingly loud, and drains the battery at an unacceptable rate.
+A key goal for our proposal is to prevent, rather than mitigate, bad user experience.
+Mobile devices such as laptops, smartphones and tablets, when pushed into high CPU or GPU utilization may cause the device to become uncomfortably hot, cause the device’s fans to get disturbingly loud, or drain the battery at an unacceptable rate.

 The key goal above disqualifies solutions such as [requestAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame),